 Apply Filters to View Specific Cards

 With too many cards on the board, it gets difficult to focus on priority work.
-You can use the Board Filter option on the Side toolbar to view only selected cards based on Priority, Card Type, Size, Team members, Card Aging or Cycle Time Threshold and so on.
+You can use the Board Filter option on the Side toolbar to view only selected cards based on Priority, Card Type, Size, Team members, Card Aging Cycle Time Threshold, and so on.

 You can also search the desired attribute value using the Search in Available List box.

 NOTE: For any custom field that you have created, please note that only the custom common field is displayed in the list of filters.
-To know more about custom common field feature, read this page.
+To know more about the custom common field features, read this page.

 The cards matching the selected attribute value will stay on the Board and other cards can be hidden from the Board until you remove the filter.
 Thus, the Priority, Class of Service, and Size attributes associated with a card can be used to filter cards to narrow down your focus on the progress of specific cards.